al1308/fastsdssdownload/README.md

 Once the survey images have been downloaded `globusAnalyse.py` can be executed to cut out the images.
 The script takes two parameters in the form `python3 globusAnalyse.py total_number_of_jobs job_number`.
 Here `total_number_of_jobs` is the amount of jobs that will execute at the same time to analyse the survey images and `job_number` is the number of the current job.

 Once finished the survey images will be saved into `.npy` files and then can be loaded into the python.
+The object IDs associated with the images will also be saved so that ra and dec can be retrieved if needed.